Ooma pricing, features, and limitations: Everything to know in 2026

 Explore this content with AI:

-When Ooma first launched as a ‘VoIP-in-a-box,’ it was designed to help homeowners make cheaper calls on their landline phones.
+Ooma first launched as a ‘VoIP-in-a-box’ designed to help homeowners make cheaper calls on their landline phones.
 Since 2008, it’s expanded to offer VoIP apps and desk phones to small businesses and homeowners.

-While established enterprise brands may find value in Ooma, smaller teams often face missing features and hidden fees that make it less appealing.
+While enterprise brands may find value in Ooma, smaller teams often find its hidden fees and limited features make it less appealing.

 So, is Ooma worth it?
-In this guide, we’ll cover its prices, features, limitations, and hidden fees you might miss.
+In this guide, we’ll cover Ooma pricing for businesses, features, limitations, and additional fees you might miss.
 Plus, we explore an alternative that could be a better fit.

 Ooma Office pricing plans at a glance

-There are three business phone plans available with Ooma:
+There are four business phone plans available with Ooma:

 Voicemail transcriptionX